edisonpapers/Edison-and-Science-Fiction/README.md

 .ve-header "Edison and Science Fiction" default:https%3A//edison.rutgers.edu/images/sci-fi/sci-fi-wizard03.jpeg "A Visual Essay" pct:3,23,80,20 center sticky

 This visual essay is a collaboration between intern Brianna Leider from the Rutgers Public History Certificate program, ==Edison Papers=={Q107417971} Director Paul Israel, and Nicole Wines, who helps the project develop its digital and public humanities outreach.
+A text version of this exhibit is available for accessibility purposes [here](https://edison.rutgers.edu/life-of-edison/edison-science-fiction).

 ## Introduction